amrwheab/mean-chatapp/README.md

 # mean-chatapp
-chat app made with angular, nodejs, express and mongodb__ the project is deployed on__ https://mean-chatappback.herokuapp.com
+chat app made with angular, nodejs, express and mongodb<br />
+the project is deployed on<br />
+https://mean-chatappback.herokuapp.com